 Not to be confused with its very close and much more expensive neighbor, Takoma Park, Takoma is super affordable for buyers and renters.
 Its overall vibe is young, liberal and vegan-friendly.
 Don’t expect too much from the nightlife scene, as there really isn’t one.
 One of the main appeals of the neighborhood is its close proximity to Rock Creek.
 Houses can be purchased starting at $300,000 and going up to about $500,000.
 For rentals: a two-bedroom apartment should put you at around $2,400 a month.
 You can also expect fairly affordable prices sprinkled in the surrounding areas of Manor Park, 16th Street Heights, and Fort Trotten.

 When researching affordable neighborhoods in DC, we were pleasantly surprised to find a larger supply than originally thought.
-Neighborhoods not covered in the article, but certainly deserve a mention for their affordability and access to amenities are Brentwood, Eckington, and Bloomingdale.
+Affordable neighborhoods not covered in the article, but certainly deserve a mention for their affordability and access to amenities are Brentwood, Eckington, and Bloomingdale.
 With a bit of luck and research, one can definitely a fairly affordable place in Washington DC.

 Visit our Tenant Resource Center to submit a work order.
 Visit our Client Resource Center to log into your account.
 Check out our awesome DMV located rentals.
-Get in touch for our property management services.
+Get in touch for our DC property management services.